valinsky/blog/content/posts/python-csv-null-empty-string.md

 Updating the PostgreSQL table definition to allow null values for column `c` also wasn't an option for me at the time.

-The solution I ultimately opted for was to update the copy SQL with the `FORCE NOT NULL` option for the problematic columns.
+The solution I ultimately opted for was to update the copy SQL command with the `FORCE NOT NULL` option for the problematic columns.

 ```sql
 COPY table (a, b, c) FROM stdin WITH CSV HEADER DELIMITER as ',' FREEZE FORCE NOT NULL c;